keithmgould/beaker/arduino/readme.md

 0. arduino.ino - the main arduino file to compile (and upload to robot)
 0. servoMotor.cpp - small class to encapsulate controlling motors and quad encoders
+0. constants.cpp - holds the (you guessed it) constants for the ardduino app

+# Functionality Checks:

+These are micro progams that load just enough code to test specific parts of Beaker's hardware.

 ## Dependencies: